-Compulsive Social Media Engagement
+Social Media Addiction Research

 This global phenomenon has experienced incredible growth within the last few years.
 Statistics show that there is over an eight percent prevalence of compulsive social media news.

-Risky Alcohol Use
+Alcohol Use Disorder

-Nearly one-third of Americans have been found to have risky alcohol behavior in their lifetime.
-The widely accepted definition of Alcohol Use Disorder(AUD) includes eleven criteria.
+Alcohol abusers typically continue drinking regardless of how harmful their behavior is to themselves or others.
+Nearly one-third of Americans engage in risky alcohol behavior in their lifetime.
+The widely accepted definition of Alcohol Use Disorder(AUD) includes eleven criteria, based on The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).
 Any person meeting any two of these within a year is classified as having a diagnosis of AUD.

 Published research found that college students who binge drink are frequently posting on Snapchat, Instagram, and Twitter, while intoxicated and show signs of social media 'addiction.

-And in this most recent study, disordered social media use and risky alcohol use were both predicted by two major behaviors
+And in this most recent study, disordered social media use and risky alcohol use were both predicted by two major behaviors.

-- impulsivity (the tendency to act spontaneously, displaying behavior characterized by little or no forethought, reflection, or consideration of the actions)
+- Impulsivity (the tendency to act spontaneously, displaying behavior characterized by little or no forethought, reflection, or consideration of the actions)

-There were additional important observations noted in this investigation:
+Additional important observations noted in this investigation: